TroyHernandez/IL_EJ_map/README.md

 The IPA goes on to say:

 > Communities with scores in the top 25% of scores would then be defined as Environmental Justice Communities for the purpose of the Illinois Solar for All Program.

+That means: For the purposes of this visualization, census blocks with an EnviroScore of 75% or greater are "Environmental Justice Communities".

 The environmental indicators are: